collective-soundworks/soundworks/README.md

 - `start(app:Object, publicPath:String, port:Number)`
   The `start` method starts the server with the Express application `app` that uses `publicPath` as the public static directory, and listens to the port `port`.
 - `map(clientType:String, ...modules:ServerModule)`
-  The `map` method is used to indicate that the clients of this type require the given server modules `...modules` and routes the connections from the corresponding URL the corresponding view (except for the `player` clients that are mapped to the root URL `/` instead of `/player`).
+  The `map` method is used to indicate that the clients of type `clientType` (as initialized by `client.init` on the client side) require the server modules `...modules`.
+Additionally, this method routes the connections from the corresponding URL to the corresponding view.
 More specifically:
-  - a client connecting to the server through the root URL `http://my.server.address:port/` is considered as a `player` client and displays the view `player.ejs`
+  - A client connecting to the server through the root URL `http://my.server.address:port/` is considered as a `player` client and displays the view `player.ejs`;
-  - a client connecting to the server through the URL `http://my.server.address:port/env` would be considered as an `env` client display the view `env.ejs`.
+  - A client connecting to the server through the URL `http://my.server.address:port/clientType` would be considered as a `clientType` client, and display the view `clientType.ejs`.

 ##### WebSocket communication

 - `broadcast(clientType:String, msg:String, ...args:Any)`
-  The `broadcast` method sends the message `msg` and any number of values `...args` (of any type) to all the clients of the given type through WebSockets.
+  The `broadcast` method sends the message `msg` and any number of values `...args` (of any type) to all the clients of type `clientType` (as initialized by `client.init` on the client side) through WebSockets.
   **Note:** on the client side, the clients receive the message with the command `client.receive(msg:String, callback:Function)`, where the `callback` function would take `...args` as arguments (see the [`client` object WebSocket communication](#initialization-and-websocket-communication) section above).

 ### Basic/base classes